panama69/LeanftDemoBasic/README.md

     * Select only the.
       * LeanftDemoJava.
       * Cucumber.

+Removal Steps
+  1. Go to the folder where you cloned the project
+  2. Run the cleanJars.bat
+    - this will remove the jars used by the demo and remove the job and view that was created in Jenkins
+  3. Delete the folder where you placed the clone.

 **LeanftDemoJava**
   * You will need to build this script like in the video before you can executed it.